The Schwarz Lemma: An Odyssey: The Aftermath of the Ahlfors Schwarz Lemma

 \subsection{Curvature of Hermitian Metrics}

-For a Hermitian manifold $(M, g)$, the \textit{holomorphic bisectional curvature} is defined for unit vectors $u = (u_1, ..., u_n)$, $v=(v_1, ..., v_n) \in \mathbb{C}^n$, where $R$ denotes the curvature of the Chern connection.
-The holomorphic bisectional curvature is the restriction of the sectional curvature to the $2$--planes which are invariant under the complex structure.
-The restriction to the diagonal yields the \textit{holomorphic sectional curvature}: for a unit vector $v \in \mathbb{C}^n$.
+For a Hermitian manifold $(M, g)$, the \textit{holomorphic bisectional curvature} is defined for unit $(1,0)$--tangent vectors $u = (u_1, ..., u_n)$, $v=(v_1, ..., v_n) \in T_p^{1,0}M$, $p \in M$, where $R$ denotes the curvature of the Chern connection.
+The terminology introduced by Goldberg--Kobayashi \cite{GoldbergKobayashiHBC} is justified by the fact that if $g$ is K\"ahler, then the holomorphic bisectional curvature can be written as a sum of two sectional curvatures.

 The bisectional curvature is very restrictive on the geometry.
+For instance, by the Mori \cite{Mori}, Siu--Yau \cite{SiuYau} solution of the Frankel conjecture: if $(X,\omega)$ is a compact K\"ahler manifold with a K\"ahler metric of positive bisectional curvature then $X$ is biholomorphic to $\mathbb{P}^n$.
+If, in addition, the K\"ahler metric is Einstein, by Goldberg--Kobayashi \cite{GoldbergKobayashiHBC}, the metric is biholomorphically isometric to $\mathbb{P}^n$ with the Fubini--Study metric.

+The restriction of the holomorphic bisectional curvature to the diagonal yields the \textit{holomorphic sectional curvature}: for a unit $(1,0)$--tangent vector $v \in T_p^{1,0}M$, $p \in M$.

-For instance, a K\"ahler metric has positive bisectional curvature if and only if it is the Fubini--Study metric on $\mathbb{P}^n$.
-The holomorphic sectional curvature is comparatively much weaker, but does have important implications on the complex geometry: A complex manifold with negative holomorphic sectional curvature is Kobayashi hyperbolic.
+The holomorphic sectional curvature is comparatively much weaker, but does have important implications on the complex geometry: By the Ahlfors--Schwarz lemma, a complex manifold with a Hermitian metric of negative holomorphic sectional curvature (bounded above by a negative constant) is Brody hyperbolic (every entire curve, i.e., holomorphic map $\mathbb{C} \to X$, is constant).
+If, in addition, $X$ is compact, then $X$ is Kobayashi hyperbolic.
+On the other hand, by a theorem of Yang \cite{YangRC}, a compact K\"ahler manifold with a K\"ahler metric of positive holomorphic sectional curvature is rationally connected (any two points lie in the image of a rational curve, i.e., holomorphic map $\mathbb{P}^1 \to X$).